-The large-scale cloud microphysics is a single-moment scheme, such that the mass of liquid water, but not the cloud droplet number, is advected by the model and retained in memory between model time steps.
-It is based on Wilson and Ballard (1999) but with improvements to the warm rain parameterizations suggested by Boutle et al. (2014), which include bug fixes, a treatment of rain fraction that is consistent with the prognostic rain formulation, a switch to the Khairoutdinov and Kogan (2000) parameterization for autoconversion and accretion, and a bias correction for the latter processes to deal with subgrid variability of clouds and rainwater.
-Relative to Wilson and Ballard (1999), there is also an improved treatment of drizzle rates (Abel and Shipway, 2007) and a prognostic treatment of rain that allows the three-dimensional advection of precipitation.
-The introduction of the latter required modifications to be made to the aerosol wet scavenging processes as described in Mulcahy et al. (2020).
-The bulk properties (cloud fraction, cloud liquid water content, vertical overlap, etc.) of large-scale clouds are parameterized using the prognostic cloud fraction and prognostic condensate (PC2) scheme (Wilson et al., 2008a, b) with modifications described in Morcrette (2012).
-The atmospheric boundary layer is parameterized using the turbulence closure scheme of Lock et al. (2000) with modifications described in Lock (2001) and Brown et al. (2008).
+The large-scale cloud microphysics is single-moment, such that the mass of liquid water, but not the cloud droplet number, is advected by the model and retained in memory between model time steps.
+It is based on Wilson and Ballard (1999), but with improvements to the warm rain parameterisations suggested by Boutle et al. (2014), which include bug fixes, a treatment of rain fraction that is consistent with the prognostic rain formulation, a switch to the Khairoutdinov and Kogan (2000) pa-

+- 165 rameterisation for autoconversion and accretion, and a bias correction for the latter processes to deal with sub-grid variability of cloud and rain water.
+Relative to Wilson and Ballard (1999) there is also an improved treatment of drizzle rates (Abel and Shipway, 2007) and a prognostic treatment of rain that allows the 3-dimensional advection of precipitation.
+The introduction of the latter required modifications to be made to the aerosol wet scavenging processes as described in (Mulcahy et al., 2020).
+The bulk properties (cloud fraction, cloud liquid water content, vertical overlap, etc.) of large-scale cloud are parameterized using - 170 the prognostic cloud fraction and prognostic condensate (PC2) scheme (Wilson et al., 2008a, b) with modifications described in Morcrette (2012).
+The atmospheric boundary layer is parameterizated using the turbulence closure scheme of Lock et al. (2000) with modifications described in Lock (2001) and Brown et al. (2008).

-There are some differences in the treatment of aerosols in UKESM-A and the physical climate model (HadGEM-GC3.1) primarily related to natural aerosols, aerosol chemistry and the prescription of anthropogenic $SO_2$ emissions (see Mulcahy et al., 2020, for details).
+There are some some differences in the treatment of aerosols in UKESM-A and the physical climate model (HADGEM-GC3.1) primarily related to natural aerosols, aerosol chemistry and the prescription of anthropogenic SO2 emissions (see Mulcahy et al., 2020, for details).